finkmoritz/flutter_amplify_auth_ui/README.md

 ## Features

 ### SignInPage
-- Sign in via username and password
+- Sign in via password and
+  - username or
+  - email
 - Sign in as guest (if configured)

 ### SignUpPage